shivshankar3578/play-with-mysqljs/README.md

-# play-with-sequelize
+# play-with-mysqljs
-codebase to play with sequelize
+codebase to play with mysqljs